Rahelehabbasii/ASAP-and-ALAP/README.md

-# ASAP-and-ALAP
+# ASAP
-As Soon As Possible and As Late As Possible Chart use for Synthesis Digital
+As Soon As Possible  Chart use for Synthesis Digital